alexcodes11/alexcodes11/README.md

 <h1 align="center">Hello 👋 My name is Alexander !</h1>

-- 🌱 **I’m currently learning** more about data structures and algorithms!

--  💬 **A little about me?** I enjoy playing soccer, running, and working out.
-I am learning to play the acoustic guitar.
-I am almost done with my degree this summer!
-I plan to freelance in the future and use my new skills I aquired throughout the years!
-Lastly, I am always excited to learn more about the computer science world.

-- 👯 **I’m looking to collaborate** on a new project with a company!

 - 👨‍💻 **Check out my most recent project** [https://github.com/alexcodes11/SocialMedia](https://github.com/alexcodes11/SocialMedia) & the website link: [https://socialnetworkapp10.herokuapp.com/](https://socialnetworkapp10.herokuapp.com/)

-- 📫 **How to reach me** **aalexandermedinaa@gmail.com**

-- ❄️ **Fun fact** I like the cold

 <h3 align="left">Languages and Tools:</h3>